noqqe/why-openbsd.rocks/content/fact/freezero.md

 title: "freezero(3)"
 ---

-The `libc` function `freezero(3)`  allows programs to free memory holding sensitive data and overwriting it with zeros.
+The `libc` function `freezero(3)`  allows programs to free memory that holds sensitive data, and to overwrite it with zeros.

 Details: